joshbegley/nyt-latest/README.md

 `A reader wonders if the co-ord set is past its prime.
 Our critic explains the history of the style, and why coordination is timeless.`\
 https://nytimes.com/2025/07/14/fashion/sets-matching-coord.html

-**A Peacockâs-Eye View of the Waldorf Remade**\
+**A Peacock’s-Eye View of the Waldorf Remade**\
-`Waldorf Astoria New York, one of the cityâs grandest hotels, closed for renovations in 2017.
+`Waldorf Astoria New York, one of the city’s grandest hotels, closed for renovations in 2017.
 After almost eight years and billions of dollars, it returns, reborn for the 21st century.`\
 https://nytimes.com/interactive/2025/07/14/travel/waldorf-astoria-hotel-new-york-reopening.html

 **Tesla Faces First Jury Trial Tied to Its Autopilot System**\
 `The case stems from a fatal accident in 2019 involving a Tesla Model S sedan.
 Previous cases involving Autopilot had been settled or dismissed.`\
 https://nytimes.com/2025/07/14/business/tesla-trial-autopilot.html

-**Nothing Good Happens When People Become âthe Otherâ**\
+**Nothing Good Happens When People Become ‘the Other’**\
 `We will regret not standing up to this venomous cruelty.`\
 https://nytimes.com/2025/07/14/opinion/immigration-trump-ice-raids.html